rizdaprasetya/mt-alt-doc/en/technical-reference/docs-changelog.md

 <!-- #### Unreleased
 - improve universal/deeplink redirect url FAQ
-- add note Snap Preferences only apply to Snap Popup mode -->
+- add note Snap Preferences only apply to Snap Popup mode
+- add faq on available online installment terms on sandbox env -->
 #### 2021/12/10
 - add faq on how to test offline installment on Sandbox environment